 This Modern Slavery Statement was formally approved by the Belron® International Limited Board on 28 June 2023

 Our business structure

 Belron® International Limited acts as the central support and procurement hub of all operations on behalf of the Belron family of businesses (referred to as ‘Belron’ throughout this statement).
-Belron is the worldwide leader in vehicle glass repair, replacement and recalibration (VGRRR) operating in 37 countries, through wholly owned businesses and franchises, with market leading brands – including Autoglass®, Carglass®, Lebeau Vitres d’autos®, Speedy Glass®, Safelite® Autoglass, O’Brien® and Smith&Smith®.
+Belron is the worldwide leader in vehicle glass repair, replacement and recalibration (VGRRR) operating in 37 countries, through wholly owned businesses and franchises, with market leading brands – including Autoglass® and Laddaw® in the UK, Carglass® across Europe, Lebeau Vitres d’autos®, Speedy Glass®, Apple Auto Glass®, Duro® vitres d’autos and Vanfax® in Canada, Safelite® Autoglass in USA, O’Brien® in Australia and Smith&Smith® in New Zealand.

 Aside from dealing directly with customers, Belron manages vehicle glass and other insurance claims on behalf of insurance companies.
 Each of the Belron family of businesses is led and operated by a separate executive team who has direct engagement with the global leadership team at Belron® International.

 For clarity, the Belron family of businesses including Belron® UK have their own supply chains for products and services procured locally and are responsible for conducting their own due diligence and for complying with any local modern slavery legislation.